Beginning Point of the U.S. Public Land Survey: Description and history

 The monument commemorating the survey point is located on the north side of the Ohio River, on the south side of the road designated Ohio State Route 39 to the west and Pennsylvania Route 68 to the east.
-It is near the three-way intersection of Ohio, Pennsylvania, and the northern tip of West Virginia, in both the Pittsburgh metropolitan area and the East Liverpool micropolitan area.
+It is near the three-way intersection of Ohio, Pennsylvania, and the northern tip of West Virginia, in both the Pittsburgh metropolitan area and the Salem micropolitan area.
 It is inscribed "1,112 feet south of this spot was the point of beginning for surveying the Public Lands of the United States."

 The Public Land Survey System of the United States was established by Congressional legislation in 1785, in order to provide an orderly mechanism for opening the Northwest Territory for settlement.
 The ordinance directed the Geographer of the United States, Thomas Hutchins, to survey an initial east-west base line.
 Hutchins began in 1786, using as his starting point a stake on north bank of the Ohio River placed by a 1785 survey team from the states of Virginia and Pennsylvania to fix their common north-south boundary (now the boundary between Pennsylvania and the northern tip of West Virginia).
 Hutchins' work, completed in 1787, established the Seven Ranges, with a baseline extending about 42 mi westwards of the north-south line.
 This survey is believed to be "the first mathematically designed system and nationally conducted cadastral survey in any modern country."

 The monument was placed in 1881, and is maintained by the East Liverpool Historical Society.
 It was declared a National Historic Landmark in 1965 and designated as a National Historic Civil Engineering Landmark in 1985.